CognitiveQualia/Spherical-Harmonics-animator/README.md

 # Spherical Harmonics Animator
 Python project for imaging star pulsations using spherical harmonics.
 Program uses gnuplot for making images.
-And them combines them to a gif.
+And then combines them to a gif.

 Proper syntax: